-(Unreasonable restraints of trade concerning Android App Distribution Market: Developer Distribution Agreement) (against all Defendants except Google Payment)
+(Unreasonable restraints of trade concerning

+Android App Distribution Market: DDA Developer Distribution Agreement) (against all Defendants except Google Payment)

-- 188. Epic restates, re-alleges, and incorporates by reference each of the allegations set forth in the rest of this Complaint as if fully set forth herein. - 189.
+188. 150.
+Epic restates, re-alleges, and incorporates by reference each of the allegations set forth in the rest of this Complaint as if fully set forth herein.

+189. 151.
 Defendants' conduct violates Section 1 of the Sherman Act, which prohibits "[e]very contract, combination in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations".

-15 U.S.C. § 1. - 190.
+15 U.S.C. § 1.

+190. 152.
 Google forces app developers to enter its standardized DDA, including Developer Program Policies integrated into that Agreement, as a condition of being distributed through Google's app store, the Google Play Store.
-The relevant provisions of these agreements unreasonably restrain and substantially foreclose competition in the Android App Distribution Market. - Google Play to distribute or make available any Product that has a purpose that facilitates the distribution of software applications and games for use on Android devices outside of Google Play".
+The relevant provisions of these agreements unreasonably restrain and substantially foreclose competition in the Android App Distribution Market.

+191. 153.
+Section 4.5 of the DDA provides that developers "may not use Google Play to distribute or make available any Product that has a purpose that facilitates the distribution of software applications and games for use on Android devices outside of Google Play".
 Section 4.1 of the DDA requires that all developers "adhere" to Google's Developer Program Policies.
-Under the guise of its so-called "Malicious Behavior" Policy, Google prohibits developers from distributing apps that "download executable code [i.e., code that would execute an app] from a source other than Google Play".
+Under the guise of its so-called

+"Malicious Behavior" Policy, Google prohibits developers from distributing apps that "download executable code [$i.e.$, code that would execute an app] from a source other than Google Play".
 The DDA further reserves to Google the right to remove and disable any Android app that it determines violates either the DDA or its Developer Program Policies and to terminate the DDA on these bases. (§§ 8.3, 10.3.)
 These provisions prevent app developers from offering competing app stores through the Google Play Store, even though there is no legitimate technological or other impediment to distributing a competing app store through the Google Play Store.

-- 192. These agreements serve no legitimate or pro-competitive purpose that could justify their anti-competitive effects, and thus unreasonably restrain and substantially foreclose competition in the Android App Distribution Market. - 193.
-Google's conduct affects a substantial volume of interstate as well as foreign commerce. - 194.
-Google's conduct has substantial anti-competitive effects, including increased prices and costs, reduced innovation and quality of service, and lowered output. - 195.
-As a potential competing app distributor and as an app developer that consumes app distribution services, Epic has been harmed by Defendants' anti-competitive conduct in a manner that the antitrust laws were intended to prevent.
+- 192. 154.
+These agreements serve no legitimate or pro-competitive purpose that could justify their anti-competitive effects, and thus unreasonably restrain_and substantially foreclose competition in the Android App Distribution Market. - 193.
+155. Google's conduct affects a substantial volume of interstate as well as foreign commerce. - 194.
+156. Google's conduct has substantial anti-competitive effects, including increased prices and costs, reduced innovation and quality of service, and lowered output. - 195.
+157. As a potential competing app distributor and as an app developer that consumes app distribution services, Epic has been harmed by Defendants' anti-competitive conduct in a manner that the antitrust laws were intended to prevent.
 Epic has been substantially foreclosed from the market and has suffered and continues to suffer damages and irreparable injury, and such damages and injury will not abate until an injunction ending Google's anti-competitive conduct issues.

-COUNT 4: Sherman Act § 2 (Unlawful Monopolization and Monopoly Maintenance in the Android In-App Payment Processing Market) (against all Defendants)
+COUNT 4: Sherman Act § 2 (Unlawful Monopolization and Monopoly Maintenance in the Android In-App Payment Processing Market)

+(against all Defendants)